 Conclusion

-Compounds of aluminum and oxygen are referred to as aluminum oxides (Al2O3), whereas compounds with hydroxyl groups are known as hydroxides.
-Alpha-Al2O3 (corundum) is the most well-known and significant form of the existing Al2O3 modifications.
-Besides, there are further aluminum oxides of different structures called transition aluminas.
-Corundum has a density of 3.98 g/cm³, a high hardness, a melting point of 2053 °C, and a high specific electrical resistance of approximately 1012 ohm·m (at 20 °C).
-It is chemically very stable and is almost insoluble in water, acids, and bases.
-The transition aluminum oxide gamma-Al2O3, in contrast, dissolves in strong acids and in bases.
-Due to its high surface activity, gamma-aluminum oxide is used as an adsorbent and catalyst material.
-In addition to oxides of aluminum, there are different hydroxides, e.g. aluminum hydroxides [Al (OH)3] such as bayerite and gibbsite and the so-called aluminum oxy-hydroxides [AlO(OH)] boehmite and diaspore.
-Gibbsite, boehmite, and diaspore are constituents of the technically important aluminum mineral bauxite.
+Compounds of aluminium (Al) with oxygen (O) are known as aluminium oxides, whilst compounds containing OH groups are known as hydroxides.
+Aluminium oxides (Al2O3) occur in various forms; one of the best-known and most important is alpha-Al2O3 (corundum).
+In addition, there are a number of other aluminium oxides with different structures, known as transition aluminas.
+Corundum has a density of 3.98 g/cm³, high hardness, a melting point of 2053 °C and a high specific electrical resistance of approximately 10¹² Ω·m (at 20 °C).
+It is chemically very stable and virtually insoluble in water, acids and alkalis, whereas, for example, the transition alumina gamma-Al2O3 dissolves in strong acids and bases.
+Due to its high surface activity, gamma-aluminium oxide is used as an adsorbent and catalyst material.

-Alumimium oxide is not self-inflammable as nanometer-sized powder.
-Also as a mixture with air (dust) under the influence of an ignition source, alumina is not inflammable, so there is no possibility of a dust explosion.
+Aluminium oxide, in the form of a nanometre-sized powder, is not self-igniting.
+Even as a finely dispersed mixture with air (dust) in the presence of an ignition source, aluminium oxide is not flammable; therefore, there is no risk of a dust explosion.

 Further applications comprise: